gerzin/parallel-cellular-automata/README.md

 The interfaces of the automata are the same, so you can try different ones by simply replacing the namespace.
 The sequential automaton is missing the parameter to set the number of threads.
 If the other automata are called without passing that parameter, it will be set by default to `std::thread::hardware_concurrency`.

 #### Note on fastflow
+fastflow needs to be optimized for the machine it's running on.
 To optimize it run the script `mapping_string.sh` under `include/ff` (you need to have hwloc installed).
-This will be done automatically by cmake when you build the library.
+> This will be done automatically by cmake when you build the library.

-# Compilation
+# 🛠️ Compilation
 to compile the library you must use CMake.

 ```bash